orangeduck/Cello/README.md

 The first thing that probably comes into your head viewing the above code is `var`.
 This is a typedef of `void*` and is used via convention in C+ code to allow for overloaded functions.
 As you can see in the example code type checking/hinting can be done at runtime via the `cast` function.

 This allows for a form of poor-man's duck-typing.
 If an object looks (or sounds) like it has a length, then you are more than free to use `len` upon it.
 One can test if a type implements a certain class with the function `type_implements(type, Class)`.
-Calling a function on an object which does not implement the appropriate classes will throw a runtime error.
+Calling a function on an object which does not implement the appropriate classes will throw a ClassError.

 Another thing that may have jumped to your mind in the examples is `new`, `delete` and the `$` symbol.
 These are ways to allocate memory for objects. `new` and `delete` are used for heap objects and call constructors/destructors. `$` is used to allocate objects on the stack.
 It __doesn't__ call a constructor or destructor, but will initialize the corresponding types data structure with the arguments provided.

+The idea of `with` is stolen from Python and will execute `enter_with` and `exit_with` on an object on entrance and exit to the block.
+The behaviour of these can be defined by implementing the `With` class.

 Other than these things there is not much surprising in the code which cannot be explained via syntactic sugar.

 * `is`, `not`, `and`, `or` -> `==`, `!`, `&&`, `||`
 * `elif` -> `else if`
+* `local` -> `static`
 * `module` -> `extern var`
 * `class` -> `typedef struct`
 * `data` -> `typedef struct`